right9code/right9ov/01 - BACKEND/_DummyPDFs/The Passport -- Chase Hughes -- ( WeLib.org )/The Passport -- Chase Hughes -- ( WeLib.md

 The guys who don’t know how to enjoy their life and still be responsible are a bore to be around.
 No one is going to have fun when someone is too boring or depressed to be interesting.
 This is a huge turn-off to women, and you must banish it from your life.
 When you look depressed, sad, or just plain pissed off about something, people will avoid you, especially women.
 Women want to latch on to someone’s already good mood because they know that their emotions are unpredictable and that a man who is always in a good mood will be able to stabilize them.

 Independence is another indispensable trait of the AMG.
 Successful AMGs can function fully on their own, and do not need a woman or a babysitter to tell them what their responsibilities are in life.
-A man who is independent is guaran-

----

-# CHASE HUGHES

-teed to bring success into his life.
+A man who is independent is guaran-teed to bring success into his life.
 This is a huge bonus light for women.
 Once a woman knows you are completely in charge of yourself and you know how to operate your life in a way that brings you the most happiness and joy, without any help, it lets them know you won't be needing them for stability, emotional support, financial support, or companionship.
 Start doing things on your own.
 Make sure you are always one step ahead of whatever is going on and plan for it.
 Be the guy who always knows what everyone should do next.
 You must function on your own before you can allow a woman in your life, or she will either try to take charge or leave you, because she doesn't want to take care of a man.
 She should need support, not you.

 True AMGs are decisive in their lives.
 They are always in tune with their surroundings and themselves.
 Being in tune allows them to have confidence in themselves because they know what is coming next.
 They are able to predict what is coming up the road, and make decisions for the group.
 He navigates for his friends and always takes charge when everyone else is wondering what is going on.
-They are more aware of what is going on around them, and they don't need to brag about it.
+They are more aware of what is going on around them, and they don't need to brag about it.AMGs are typically unavailable when it comes to women.

----

-# THE PASSPORT

-AMGs are typically unavailable when it comes to women.
 Their time is scarce because they are too busy taking care of themselves and spending time with friends.
 This is supply and demand at work here.
 If your time for women is scarce, the demand for your time and affection increases.
 Remember, addictions form when a drug is not present.
 No one gets addicted to a drug while they are using it.
 It is the desire to use it again once the effects have worn off that makes people come back.
 Live your life.
 Let her fight for time with you.
 She will appreciate the feeling that she has earned it when you decide you have time for her.
 Obviously, this CAN be overdone, so make sure to use this in moderation.
 This technique and how to use it is in the toolkit.

 The AMG sets an example for other men to follow in humility.
 He is never one to brag about himself.
 Don't ever do this.
 The urge to brag when women talk to you will be almost uncontrollable at first, but you must resist.
 Women will ask you questions to try to get you to brag about yourself.
 This is a test.
 Don't do it.
 If they ask where you work, tell them you clean off beds at a tanning salon; tell them you are a lion tamer.
 Just don't give them the real job until you've gotten to know them better.
-If a woman

----

-# CHASE HUGHES

-starts getting a little angry about it, this is also a test.
+If a womanstarts getting a little angry about it, this is also a test.
 Say, "I didn't think you were like that, but I guess I overestimated you guys.
 We can't have a conversation without discussing my employment?"
 If they insist on it, run away.
 You are either dealing with gold diggers or a psychopath.

 There's no need to rush anything.
 One of the defining characteristics of the AMG, besides good posture, is slow and fluid body movement.
 Whether you are grabbing your drink, walking, shopping in a mall, talking to someone, or approaching women, you must keep your cool at all times.
 Rapid movements are a way that primates communicate fear and aggression.
 This is not you.
 Think double-o-seven.
 The movement of your body is the quickest and most accurate way a woman can judge you from across the room.
 Fast movements, jerky motion, and fidgeting can KILL your game and demolish attraction.
 Have you ever looked across a room and seen a group of people and instantly, somehow, you could tell who the leader of that group was?
 He's not wearing a sign on his head, so body language plays a very crucial role in meeting women.
-You'll notice now that the way the AMG stands will dictate and change the way the peo-
+You'll notice now that the way the AMG stands will dictate and change the way the peo-ple around him stand.

----

-# THE PASSPORT

-ple around him stand.
 We'll cover this in the toolkit.

 One trait you'll always notice is that the AMG NEVER puts down or makes fun of other men.
 The leader of a pack never puts down lesser males.
 His job as the leader is to take care of them and make sure they don't get killed.
 The same concept applies to the AMG.
 You must be kind, but retain your personal boundaries.
 Here's a perfected list of the traits, behaviors, laws, and qualities of the AMG.
 ![img-4.jpeg](assets/The%20Passport%20--%20Chase%20Hughes%20--%20(%20WeLib.org%20)_img-4.jpeg)

 Why It All Works
 A scientist and psychologist named Abraham Maslow made an incredible observation in 1943.
-Maslow theorized that all humans must meet a set of basic or funda-
+Maslow theorized that all humans must meet a set of basic or funda-mental needs in order to pursue and fulfill greater ones.

----

-# CHASE HUGHES

-mental needs in order to pursue and fulfill greater ones.
 His model for this was named "Maslow's Hierarchy of Needs."
 The image here begins with the bottom of the pyramid, wherein the basic physiological needs of life must be met to reach the higher set of needs.
 These needs are food, water, digestion, breathing, and shelter.
 While each level has very broad definitions of what needs are to be met, I will concentrate on the needs on the hierarchy pertaining to seduction, interaction, and attraction.

 The next level up is safety.
 Just like the previous level, the needs are applicable to all animals.
 Safety indicates the need to feel protection from threats, freedom to be comfortable, and especially emotional safety.
 When you walk up to a group in a bar, the girls are pretty sure that a bomb will not go off, no one will attack them, and they are free to relax.
 The only element that an AMG is concerned with in regards to safety is the setting of boundaries and limitations.
 When you initially display the traits of the AMG, the boundaries and limitations are an implied part of the interaction.
 When a woman senses that she's in the presence of a man with boundaries and limitations, she knows he